join-com/devops-challenge/README.md

 ```
 Steps:

-1. prerequisite
+1. Prerequisite

-- Minikube Installed on the system.
+- Minikube Installed on the system (Tested on : v1.0.0).
-- Helm Client Installed on the system.
+- Helm Client Installed on the system (Tested on : v2.14.0).

 2. Install Tiller.
 ```bash